4 Biggest Pet Peeves about Website Design & Development, Digital Marketing, and SEO

 But here’s the thing: followers don’t always equal engaged customers and leads (the whole point of social media optimization).
 No matter where they enter your marketing funnel, followers can only convert to customers if you have a well-defined digital strategy in place.

 This is why SEO and social media marketing are so important: they’re the bridge between all of your other online efforts and lead generation.
-We see this happen with our clients often — once they implement an effective digital strategy into their marketing funnel.
+We often see this happen with our clients — once they implement an effective digital strategy into their marketing funnel.

 Remember, more followers don’t mean higher conversion rates.